 The software features are continuously (daily, weekly) installed on the live systems.

-Per month we transfer approx. 600 software features to each staging or live system.
+Per month we transfer approx. 600 software features to each test or live system.

 In order to achieve time-critical goals in a customer project, a further development of central areas is often required at the same time.
 These central changes are carried out and released in coordination with the quality management team just as promptly as the function updates of the customer project.
 The project teams and the quality management team work hand in hand.